growupkuriyama-hub/lean_cfg_project/FORMALIZATION_MCFG.md

   map_mul : ∀ x y : M', map (x * y) = map x * map y
   comm : ∀ a : α, map (obs' a) = obs a
 ```

-Mathematically, this is the same data as a monoid homomorphism from the finer
-observation monoid to the coarser one, commuting with the two letter
-observations.

 The key checked compatibility lemmas are: